 We are very proud of Jude Swan from 13KK who has had a range of his photographs from London Fashion Week published in an article in Vogue.

-The Ashford Photography Society - Highworth to host this year's APS Competition
+The Ashford Photography Society

 The Ashford Photography society are to host their annual local interschool competition presentation evening on 22 January 2019 at Highworth Grammar School from 6:30pm.

 I am pleased to be able to tell you that the following Highworth students have received an award in this year’s competition and we await with anticipation the final placing for them and the announcement of the overall school shield.

 Eden Smith for “Lamp”

 Bethany Mitchell for “Delicate”, “My Brother” & “Cheeky”